marco-lee25/IR-project/README.md

 ```
 ### Build the indexing system
-If you want to build the indexing system with, run the python `Rebuild.py `,
+If you want to build the indexing system with, run the python `Rebuild.py `

+**Please make sure you have placed the 'kaggle.json' at './database/data/`**
 ```bash
 python ./Rebuild.py
 ```